-Every Tag along shareholder is given the right to participate in the transfer process and therefore is supposed to send a written notice to the selling shareholder of his intended number of shares to be sold along with the transfer process.
+Every Tag along shareholder is given the right to participate in the transfer process.
+Therefore, it is supposed to send a written notice to the selling shareholder of his intended number of shares to be sold along with the transfer process.

-Once the shareholders receive the notice of a transfer being taking place and don’t send the notice of their intent, they are assumed to have waived their right and then the selling shareholder can execute the sale without their approval.
+Once the shareholders receive the notice of a transfer being taking place and don’t send the notice of their intent, they are assumed to have waived their rights.
+Then the selling shareholder can execute the sale without their approval.

-The fees and expenses are first borne by the company up to the set limits and any in excess of the same are to be shared by all the participating shareholders in the ratio of their participation.
+The company first bears the fees and expenses up to the set limits.
+Any amount over the same is to be shared by all the participating shareholders in the ratio of their participation.

-The fillings to the SEC are in great detail and can be observed from their website, however, core points are as mentioned above.
+The fillings to the SECFillings To The SECSEC filings are formal documents submitted to the Securities and Exchange Commission in the United States that contain financial information about the company as well as any other relevant information about recent or upcoming activities. are in great detail and can be observed from their website; however, core points are as mentioned above.

 It is not always beneficial for the investors or the company to have a tag-along clause.
-Following are some mistakes that are very frequent:
+The following are some mistakes that are very frequent:

 #1 – Unclear definition of Majority

-In certain companies, no single shareholder or a group holds 51% or a clear majority of shares and therefore where it is not clear what is considered as majority, the application of tag-along right may become doubtful, and may not kick in when they should, therefore it is always advisable to mention the clear definition of majority.
+In certain companies, no single shareholder or a group holds 51% or a clear majority of shares, and therefore, where it is not clear what is considered as the majority, the application of tag-along right may become doubtful.
+It may not kick in when they should; therefore, it is always advisable to mention the precise definition of the majority.
 At times having 30% shares may also become a majority.
-And further, these terms should be constantly monitored in the light of a change in shareholding pattern.
+And further, these terms should be continuously monitored in the light of a change in shareholding pattern.

 #2 – Non Defining the Nature of Securities Covered

-At times only a few types of shares or securities may be covered under the tag-along clause and therefore should be clarified to the security holders whether their securities are so covered or not.
-At times only an umbrella mention of such coverage is made which doesn’t clearly convey which securities are actually covered.
+At times only a few types of shares or securities may be covered under the tag-along clause and, therefore, should be clarified to the security holders whether their securities are so covered or not.
+At times only an umbrella mention of such coverage is made, which doesn’t convey which securities are covered.